The Worst Breakfast Foods for Belly Fat Loss, Says Science

 Fast food breakfast

-According to a study found in the European Journal of Preventive Cardiology, added sugar was associated with a greater increase in visceral fat tissue, which is the dangerous type of fat that sits around your abdominal organs.
+Consuming too much added sugar is a quick way to derail your weight loss goals, and many popular cereals are loaded with it.
+According to a study found in the European Journal of Preventive Cardiology, added sugar was associated with a greater increase in visceral fat tissue.

 Specialty coffee drinks

 Coffee by itself can actually be beneficial to weight loss.
 If consumed black or without a lot of cream or sugar, it can help by boosting your metabolism and energizing you throughout the day.
 Unfortunately, specialty coffee drinks that many of us get in the habit of ordering at our favorite cafe are full of sugar and calories from fat.